Temple Sinai–a Historic Landmark

 Temple Sinai was established in 1955 to serve the need for a place of worship on the Peninsula for “Modern” or Reform Judaism.
 The building, in the style of mid-century Modernism, subtly designed around Noah’s Ark, was dedicated in December 1960.

 Temple Sinai was designed by the famous Greensboro, NC architectural firm of Loewenstein-Atkinson, and is an extension of Edward Loewenstein’s prestigious work in and around Greensboro.
 He completed over 1,600 buildings in the greater Greensboro area, including many public structures, both modern and traditional, such as schools, hospitals and religious institutions, and some private residences.
-(Click here for a website of Loewenstein's commercial and residential work; requires Adobe).
+Click here for a website of Loewenstein’s residential and commercial work (requires Adobe).